Habibur Rahman (police officer): Career

-Rahman is one of the founders of the Bangladesh Police Liberation War Museum at Rajarbagh Police Lines, Dhaka.
+Habibur Rahman is one of the initiators of the Bangladesh Police Liberation War Museum at Rajarbagh Police Lines, Dhaka.

-In December 2012, when Rahman was Deputy Commissioner (Headquarters) of the Dhaka Metropolitan Police (DMP), he founded the Police Blood Bank.
+In December 2012, when Habibur Rahman was deputy commissioner (headquarters) of the Dhaka Metropolitan Police (DMP), he founded the Police Blood Bank.
 It operates out of the Central Police Hospital, Rajarbagh, where anyone, not only police, can donate blood.
 The blood is supplied to anyone in need, with priority given to donors.

-To curb the illegal drug trade in Savar, Habib met with leaders of the Bede (snake charmer) community to discuss what could be done to rehabilitate families involved in the narcotics business.
+To curb the illegal drug trade in Savar, Habib met with Bede (snake charmer) community leaders to discuss how to rehabilitate families involved in the narcotics business.
 He involved Bedes in community policing and instituted training programs in driving, sewing, and computer use.
 He created economic opportunities for them and built roads, mosques, and schools for them and for trans women, another community neglected by society.

-Rahman, through the Uttaran Foundation, which he established and chairs, has supported members of the transgender community starting their business ventures such as beauty parlors, diary farms, and tailors.
+Through the Uttaran Foundation, which he established and chairs, Habibur Rahman has supported members of the transgender community starting their business ventures such as beauty parlors, dairy farms, and tailors.

-Rahman also founded an organization called Uttaran Foundation in 2017.
+Habibur Rahman also founded an organization called Uttaran Foundation in 2017.
 Though it has informally been active since 2013.
-Habib also established a boutique house named “Uttaran Fashion” for underprivileged people.
+Habib also established a boutique house named "Uttaran Fashion" for underprivileged people.

-Rahman became general secretary of the Bangladesh Kabaddi Federation in 2016.
+Habibur Rahman became general secretary of the Bangladesh Kabaddi Federation in 2016.
 On 29 August 2018, he was elected vice-president of the Asian Kabaddi Federation.

 Habib received International Mother Language Award - 2023 for his outstanding role on research collaboration on language.
-His contribution to the collection of 'Thar' language, the almost extinct mother tongue of the Bede community.
+His contribution to the collection of Thar language, the almost extinct mother tongue of the Bede community.
+He also received the JoJo International Iconic Star Award 2023 from head of state and Governor Melaca, Malaysia, for his tireless endeavors to improve the livelihoods of Bedes and his book 'Thar' on their endangered language.

-Habib is the producer of Deep Bay of Bengal, a Bengali language Bangladeshi movie based on ecological life on water, especially pollution of ecological system of the Bay of Bengal.
+In 2022, Habib was appointed head of the Tourist Police and Syed Nurul Islam replaced him as the deputy inspector general of Dhaka Range.

+Controversies

+In August 2024, a case was filed against him and 21 others in connection with the death of City University student Md Sajjad Hossain Sajal in Ashulia during the student-led mass movement on August 5.